All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Nutrition support: Ensure adequate protein intake, vitamin C, and zinc to support the collagen synthesis and tissue repair that GHK-Cu activates.

-• Sleep optimization: The body performs most of its repair work during sleep.
+• Sleep improvement: The body performs most of its repair work during sleep.
 Quality sleep amplifies GHK-Cu's tissue-repair effects.

 • Avoid excessive alcohol: Alcohol increases inflammation and impairs the healing processes GHK-Cu supports.